targomo/targomo-java/README.md

     PointOfInterestRequest request = new PointOfInterestRequest(client, options);
     PointOfInterestResponse poiResponse = request.get();
     // so the api returns all restaurant POIs reachable within 15 min by car.

+Find a non-exhaustive list of possible OSM types on the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Map_features)

 ## Helper to display geojson